biocatiit/musclex/docs/Installation/pip.md

 ![python logo](https://www.python.org/static/community_logos/python-logo-master-v3-TM.png)

 # Installation by Pip
+This guide will go through the installation of MuscleX using pip.
 ## Preparing
 There are some modules need to be installed before installing Muscle X. They are Pip, OpenCV, PyQT5 (PyQT4 is not Supported), gfortran, PyFAI and Cython.